wavefrontHQ/docs/pages/doc/trace_data_query.md

 To prevent a trace query from taking a long time, you normally specify a limit on the number of spans that can be matched.
 The trace query starts by matching the most recent spans.
 After reaching the limit, the query stops looking for more matching spans.

-**Note:** The current time window for the **Traces** page also implicitly limits by the result set.
+**Note:** The current time window for the Traces browser also implicitly limits by the result set.
 Traces are returned only if they contain a matching span _and_ start within the current time window.

 <!---
 **Note:** The limit applies to the number of spans that a query matches, and not to the number of traces that the query returns.
 For example, say you limit a query to 20 spans.
 If 2 or more qualified spans belong to the same trace, that trace is shown only once, and you will see fewer than 20 traces in the result set.